Kidnapping: Court admits six guns recovered from Wadume into evidence

 “He is my senior in the police, so I was not in any position to make any promise or to induce him to make the statement.

-“I was detained in CID Abuja for about five days, the sixth day, I was taken back to Jalingo again”.
+“I was detained in CID Abuja for about five days, the sixth day, I was taken back to Jalingo.”

 Testifying too, the 6th Defendant, Zubairu, who identified himself as a health worker, said he was told at the Police station to agree that Wadume gave him guns.